omkar199/CRUD/README.md

 # CRUD

 Created a Complete Basic Express. js + Node. js + MongoDB CRUD

+Just Replace Name of Database and Colletion with yours ;)